AlexRogalskiy/hcl/README.md

 optional arguments:
   -h, --help            show this help message and exit -c COMMAND, --command COMMAND
                         Run a single command and exit.
-Output can be redirected but not piped.
   -p PLUGIN, --plugin PLUGIN
                         Import path for additional commands.
 Imported object can be a Command subclass, an iterable of them, or a callable returning either.
 Format
                         '{absolute_module}:{object}'.
 Can be used multiple
                         times.
-  --verbose, -v         Increase logging verbosity, up to -vvv for debug.
+  --verbose, -v         Increase logging verbosity, up to -vv for debug.
   --mode MODE, -m MODE  Mode in which to open the file. 'r' (default):
                         Readonly, file must exist. 'r+': Read/write, file must exist. 'w': Create file, truncate if exists. 'w-' or